flash62au/WiTcontroller/README.md

        * Click the green "Code" button and selct download zip
        * Extract the zip file to a local folder.
 The default folder for the Arduino usually looks like "...username\Documents\Arduino\".
 This is a good but not esntal plase to put it.
 4. Load the needed libraries to your PC.
 These can loaded from the *Library Manager* in the *Arduino IDE*.
-    * U8g2lib.h   -  Search for "U8g2"
+    * U8g2lib.h   -  Search for "U8g2"   Install version 2.33.15
-    * AiEsp32RotaryEncoder.h  - search for "Ai Esp32 Roptary Encoder"  install Version 1.4
+    * AiEsp32RotaryEncoder.h  - search for "Ai Esp32 Roptary Encoder"  Install Version 1.4
     * Keypad.h - Search for "Keypad" by Mark Stanley   install version 3.1.1
     * WiThrottleProtocol.h - Search for "WiThrottleProtocol" (not "WiThrottle")  Install version 1.0.2 or later if available
 5. These should have been automatically installed when you downloaded the esp32 boards.